dvlex/dvlex/README.md

 <details><summary>What jobs/goals I'm prospecting?</summary>
 <h2>What jobs/goals that I'm prospecting?</h2>
-<p>👀 I’m a full-stack interested in developing with HTML, CSS, JS, Ruby, and RoR, however, I love to develop APIs with dotnet, and front-end with Angular.</p>
+<p>👀 I’m a full-stack interested in developing with React, Python, HTML, CSS, JS, Ruby, and RoR, however, I love to develop APIs with dotnet and python, and front-end with Angular.</p>
-<p>🌱 I’m currently at Microverse Program, developing every day in a collaborative environment 5 days a week, to reach knowledge about collaborative developing teams, with people all around the world.</p>
+<p>🌱 I’m currently at IcaliaLabs, but I'm looking for new challenges and opportunities to grow as a developer.</p>
+<p>💞 I’m looking to collaborate on projects that make a positive impact on society, and that can allow me to grow as a developer, and as a person.</p>
 </details>

 <details><summary>Professional Experience</summary>